smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 When creating a view, if you perform a `CAST` function or create a computed column on a column that has a `NOT NULL` constraint, the result will yield a NULLable column.

-Here we create a table with `NOT NULL` constraints and then create a view where we perform a `CAST` and create a computed column.
+Here, we create a table with `NOT NULL` constraints and then create a view where we perform a `CAST` and create a computed column.
 When we query the table's metadata, we can see the columns are NULLable.

 ```sql
 DROP TABLE IF EXISTS MyTable;